sdn9300/Learning-R-Programming-Language/README.md

 ## Current Focus

-📌 **Strengthening the fundamentals and my understanding of the R programming language by practising exercises, and going through its fundamentals time and again.**
+📌 **Strengthening the fundamentals and my understanding of the R programming language through constant practise, and going through its fundamentals time and again.**

 ---